Multimodal Distributions for Circular Axial Data: Real Data Examples

 Using satellite imagery, deer bedding patterns in snow, and field observations, Begall et al. (2008) analyzed the body orientations of domestic cattle, red deer, and roe deer during grazing and resting, with respect to true (geographic) North, at various locations worldwide with differing magnetic declinations.
 Their analysis suggested that the primary factor influencing the animals' orientations is alignment with Earth's magnetic field, even after accounting for factors such as site-specific declination, wind direction, solar position, and temperature.
 For each of the three samples, Begall et al. (2008) clearly rejected the null hypothesis of uniformity using the Rayleigh uniformity test.
 We utilized the dataset from Begall et al. (2008), consisting of mean axial vector directions for herds observed at 308 locations for domestic cattle, 40 locations for red deer, and 201 locations for roe deer.
 Using these data, we fitted NNTS axial models and conducted homogeneity tests on the orientations across the three populations.
 Particular attention was paid to assessing homogeneity between red and roe deer populations.

-Table \ref{rumianttable} shows maximized log-likelihood, AIC, and BIC values for fitted NNTS axial models with different values of \(M\) (from 0 to 5 for red deer, and from 0 to 10 for cattle and roe deer).
-When testing homogeneity across the three populations, we clearly rejected the null hypothesis, obtaining p-values of \(4.85 \times 10^{-22}\) (best BIC model: \(M=1\) for cattle, \(M=3\) for red deer, \(M=6\) for roe deer, and \(M=4\) for all three populations combined) and \(8.31 \times 10^{-22}\) (best AIC model: \(M=2\) for cattle, \(M=6\) for red deer, \(M=5\) for roe deer, and \(M=5\) for all three populations combined).
+Table \ref{rumianttable} shows maximized log-likelihood, AIC, and BIC values for fitted NNTS axial models with different values of \(M\) (from 0 to 6 for red deer, and from 0 to 10 for cattle and roe deer).

-When testing homogeneity specifically between red deer and roe deer, we obtained p-values of 0.0511 (best BIC model with \(M=6\)) and 0.9999 (best AIC model with \(M=6\)).
+For testing homogeneity, Table~\ref{rumianttable2} presents the maximized log-likelihood, BIC, and AIC values for the NNTS models fitted to the pooled populations of cattle, red deer, and roe deer (columns~2--5), and to the pooled populations of red and roe deer (columns~6--9), for \( M_{\text{pooled}} \) ranging from~1 to~10.
+For the three-population case (cattle, red deer, and roe deer), all individual \( p \)-values (column~5) are well below~0.05, rejecting the null hypothesis of homogeneity, except for \( M_{\text{pooled}} = 1 \), which yields a \( p \)-value of~0.0731.
+In contrast, for the two-population case (red and roe deer), all individual \( p \)-values (column~9) are well above~0.05, indicating that the null hypothesis of homogeneity cannot be rejected at the 5\% significance level.
+For the three-population comparison, the Bonferroni- and Tippett-corrected \( p \)-values are \( 2.13\times10^{-19} \) and \( <0.0001 \), respectively.
+For the two-population comparison (red and roe deer), the corresponding corrected \( p \)-values are~1.0000 and~0.9999, respectively.

 Figure \ref{begallanimalmagnetic} displays circular dot plots, histograms, and fitted density curves based on the best BIC and AIC NNTS axial models for cattle, red deer, and roe deer.
 For each population, the modes correspond to the average magnetic declination of the various sampling locations worldwide, as reported by Begall et al. (2008).